 For problems involving multiple steps with a series of calculations, the student should carry at least one additional significant figure through all the intermediate calculations and then round the final answer to the proper number of significant figures.
 Students may find it convenient to input a series of calculations into their calculator and thereby automatically retain extra digits for intermediate calculations.
 The practice of not carrying at least one additional significant figure in multi-step calculations can create a compounding truncation/rounding error and cause the student answer to fall outside the tolerance limits of the accepted answer.

 All numerical problems require students to enter a unit after the numerical value (with a few exceptions such as when entering a ratio).
-The unit can be typed immediately after the numerical value (with a space) in the same input field.
+The unit can be typed immediately after the numerical value (with or without a space) in the same input field.
 If a student forgets to include the unit he/she will be prompted to enter it before the answer can be evaluated.
 Most units can be typed just as they normally appear in a textbook (e.g., kg, m, s, m/s, km/h, N).
 The SI unit for acceleration can be entered as m/s^2 or m/s/s.
 Units are case sensitive and students need to make sure to use the same uppercase/lowercase convention as used in a physics textbook.